carpenterlab/2017_Rohban_eLife/README.txt

 mysql -u root -p TargetAccelerator < TargetAccelerator.sql mysql -u root -p TargetAccelerator < Per_Object_View.sql

-— transfer the image folder containing 6 plates of images from IDR to the “image” directory, such that each plate (e.g. 41744) would have a different directory under “image” whose name is the plate number (e.g. image/41744/).
+— transfer the image folder containing 6 plates of images from IDR to the “images” directory, such that each plate (e.g. 41744) would have a different directory under “images” whose name is the plate number (e.g. images/41744/).

 — Use the scripts in the code/profiling directory to create the profiles based on the database which contains the single cell data.
 The output should be placed on input/profiles.
 Change the host and database information in the file input/TargetAccelerator.properties if needed.
 This will create profiles using the database.